citygml4j/citygml4j/README.md

 ---------------
 citygml4j provides a number of sample programs that demonstrate the use of the library.
 Download the library or build it from source with [Apache Ant](http://ant.apache.org/) as described above.
 This will deploy the sample programs in the `citygml4j-<version>/samples` folder.

 The sample programs are organized into subfolders, each addressing a different use case of citygml4j.
-Ant `build.xml` files are provided to easily run the sample programs.
-Note that the `build.xml` files may contain more than just the default target.
+Ant build files are provided to easily run the sample programs.
+Note that a subfolder may contain more than just one sample program and, thus, more than one build file.

+To run a sample program, simply open a shell environment, change to the corresponding subfolder and invoke Ant with the following command:

+    % ant

+Ant will search for and execute the default build file `build.xml` in this case.
+If you want to make Ant use a specific build file, provide the filename as parameter:

+    % ant -f <buildfile.xml>

 More information
 ----------------